owickstrom/wickstrom.tech/src/_posts/2018-10-26-writing-a-screencast-video-editor-in-haskell.md

 a noise gate.
 Having a good compressor is a plus.

-More importantly, these applications are built for general video editing, like movies shot with a camera, and they are optimized for that purpose.
+More importantly, these applications are built for general video editing, like film shot with a camera, and they are optimized for that purpose.
 I'm using a very small subset of their feature set, which is not suited to my editing workflow.
 It works, but the tasks are repetitive and time-consuming.